TyWoo/ReverseEngineerMobileWebPages/ScriptsAnalisys.md

 # Script List

-The web site, I think ios just an .htm this one includes scripts, (wordpress, facebook, to programming, etc), to test the possible candidates for my criteria I mark the ones unused,  to know which ones the page isn't used and shall be removed for better performace.
+The web site, I think is just an .htm this one includes scripts, (wordpress, facebook, to programming, etc), to test the possible candidates for my criteria I mark the ones unused, to know which ones the page isn't used and shall be removed for better performace.

+## Scripts get on Network tab

 - [recaptcha__en.js](https://comtrckhrd.online/landers/upworkscripts/1_over_bs/aunt_sues_files/recaptcha__en.js)
 Recapcha plugin.